KamiNuke/the-ex-machina/README.md

 ## Disclaimer
 This is a prototype made for PirateJam 2025 Summer.
 Bugs and unexpected behavior are expected.

-### How to compile project
+## How to compile project

 Requirements:

-    - Godot 4.4.1
+    Godot 4.4.1
-    - opengl 3.3+ compatible gpu
+    OpenGl 3.3+ compatible GPU

 1. Open project.godot files using godot editor
 2. Run project